By Kevin Dherman, Chief Innovation Officer at SYSPRO

 A global survey conducted by SYSPRO to better understand how manufacturers and distributors handled the operational shifts brought on by COVID-19 revealed that 60% of manufacturers and distributors were impacted by supply chain disruptions.
 47% of businesses were unable to function due to operational staff reliance on-premise; while 29% of businesses felt that their business systems did not provide them with the availability and accessibility to manage the changes that the pandemic introduced.

 As these businesses attempt to stabilize, many are considering adopting emerging technologies and industry 4.0 to mitigate the impact of major disruptions in the future.
-The challenge for many of these businesses is understanding which technologies to adopt when to pursue this transformation, and also how to budget for it.
-There are a number of technologies that have the potential to make a positive impact on manufacturing and distribution in the next five years.
+The challenge for many of these businesses is understanding which technologies to adopt, when to pursue this transformation, and also how to budget for it.
+There are a number of technologies that have the potential to make a positive impact in manufacturing and distribution in the next five years.

 The automated warehouse

 If you are considering transitioning to an automated warehouse, you need to understand that it won’t happen overnight.
 While Fortune 500 companies may have billions to put towards automating their warehouses (and most of them started that journey many years ago already), most manufacturers don’t have big budgets to make this happen.